Spectrum Analyzer and Signal Analyzer Results You Can Trust

 Our normal frame of reference is time.
 We note when certain events occur.
 This includes electrical events.
 An oscilloscope enables you to view the instantaneous value of a particular electrical event (or some other event converted to volts through an appropriate transducer) as a function of time.
 In other words, we use the oscilloscope to view the waveform of a signal in the time domain.
 Fourier theory tells us any time-domain electrical phenomenon consists of one or more sine waves of appropriate frequency, amplitude, and phase.
 In other words, it is possible to transform a time-domain signal into its frequency-domain equivalent.
 Spectrum analyzers and signal analyzers perform measurements in the frequency domain to measure energy at each particular frequency.

 A complex signal in the time domain looks vastly different than in the frequency domain.
 The time-domain measurement shows an impure sine wave.
 Without measuring in the frequency domain, the source and frequency of the second harmonic remain unknown.
-Spectrum analysis uncovers sources of interference by displaying the spectral components independently.
+A spectrum analyzer uncovers sources of interference by displaying the spectral components independently.
 The time-domain still provides useful information, such as the pulse rise and fall times of a signal, but the frequency domain allows you to determine the harmonic content of a signal, such as out-of-band emissions and distortion.
 For more information refer to this blog: Spectrum Analysis Basics, Part 1 – What is a Spectrum Analyzer?

 A real-time spectrum analyzer first gathers data in the time domain and then translates it into the frequency domain by means of the Fast Fourier Transform (FFT).
 A real-time spectrum analyzer captures transient and fast signals quickly.